 Exceptional experience has become an expectation for modern consumers.
 “The supply chain must do more than stock and ship products.
 Today’s customers expect the logistics behind their orders to be flawless,” Jim says.
 “Both the order and return processes must be as seamless as possible and available when, where, and how the customer wants.
 They depend on the seller to meet—and even anticipate—their needs.”

 Much of a business’ capability to meet and exceed consumer expectations comes from strategic optimization of the supply chain.
-“Delivering an amazing CX requires the supply chain to prepare, operate and delight the customer at every touchpoint throughout that entire journey, which is enabled by the collaboration of demand-supply planning and management,” Jim says.
-“Two critical success factors today for the supply chain are agility and flexibility—agility to react quickly and flexibility to adapt as demands and needs change.”
+“Delivering an amazing CX requires the supply chain to prepare, operate and delight the customer at every touchpoint throughout that entire journey.
+This is enabled by the collaboration of demand-supply planning and management,” Jim says.
+“Two critical success factors today for the supply chain are agility and flexibility.
+Agility to react quickly and flexibility to adapt as demands and needs change.”

 This type of holistic strategy requires cooperation between departments that may be unaccustomed to working together.
 “Marketing and supply chains are increasing their interaction and interdependence; thus, marketing and supply chain strategies are coalescing and must be developed collectively,” Jim says.
 “What products and services are offered to customers are enabled by the supply chain in many different ways.
 Customer loyalty—which all sellers want—is determined mostly by supply chain actions.”